sagar-aryal/backend-codeschool/README.md

 # backend-codeschool
-Backend project with Node, Express and MongoDB.
+Backend project for codeschool app with Node, Express and MongoDB.

 ## Learning Outcomes
 - Custom Error Handling and Mongoose Middleware.